promisegrid/grid-poc/x/atproto/slides.md

 ### Basic Concepts
 - CWTs are compact tokens for representing claims, encoded using CBOR.
-- Similar to JWTs but use binary encoding for efficiency.
 - Can be secured using CBOR Object Signing and Encryption (COSE).

 ---